DSeanGray/albumManagerAPI/README.md

 # Album manager API

-Album manager is a pet project i have built to learn how to use jwt authentication in Node.js with an SQL database.
+Album manager is a project i have built to learn how to use jwt authentication in Node.js with an SQL database.

 ## Installation